hopetambala/SI664-docs/exercises/assignment_v5p2_mac.md

 sub_region = models.ForeignKey('SubRegion', models.DO_NOTHING, blank=True, null=True)
 intermediate_region = models.ForeignKey('IntermediateRegion', models.DO_NOTHING, blank=True, null=True)
 ```

+:bulb: Recall that you can use the Django utility `inspectdb` to generate a `models.py` based on
+the revised database.
+If you take this approach do NOT replace your current `heritagesites/models.py`
+with the `inspectdb` generated `models.py` file.
+Just locate the new/revised Model classes and
+cherry-pick what you need out of the file.

 ### 2.3 Update heritagesites/admin.py
 Next, turn your attention to `heritagesites/admin.py`.
 The file is likely empty.
 If so copy the